Oakland College (Mississippi): Founding

 Oakland College was founded as a college for young men by the Presbyterian Church in 1830.
 They hired Jeremiah Chamberlain, a Presbyterian minister educated at Dickinson College and the Princeton Theological Seminary, as the first President.
-Chamberlain had served as the president of Centre College and Louisiana College.
+Chamberlain had served as the president of Centre College and the College of Louisiana.
 More recently, he had served as the pastor of Bethel Presbyterian Church in nearby Alcorn, Mississippi.